electron/fuses/README.md

 ### New Fuses

-If you want to ensure you provide a config for every fuse, even newly added fuses during Electron upgrades you can set the `strictlyRequireAllFuses` option to `true`.
-This will hard fail the build if you are on a version of `@electron/fuses` that doesn't have configuration options for every fuse in the Electron binary you are targetting or if you don't provide a configuration for a specific fuse present in the Electron binary you are targetting.
+If you want to ensure you provide a config for new fuses when upgrading Electron major versions, you can set the `strictlyRequireAllFuses` option to `true`.

+This will hard fail the build if you are on a version of `@electron/fuses` that doesn't have configuration options for every fuse in the Electron binary you are targeting or if you don't provide a configuration for a specific fuse present in the Electron binary you are targeting.

 ```typescript
 import { flipFuses, FuseVersion, FuseV1Options } from '@electron/fuses';